allenge007/DeepSeekCLI/README.en.md

 Commands:
   new       Start a new conversation
-  continue  Continue the last conversation
+  continue  Resume the last conversation
   nomemory  Memoryless mode
   set_api   Set API Key
   help      Print this message or the help of the given subcommand(s)